2.28.2010

 Nuit blanche à Montréal (White Night or All-Nighter)

+WHAT?
 A culture marathon of 180 activities+

 WHEN?
 Tonight to tomorrow morning